Knee Pain – 3 Top Tips

 If you have had an accident and you’re now suffering with pain and discomfort, it’s best to seek the advice of a professional.
 Icing is a fantastic, safe form of therapy for any initial injuries, but advice from a professional is the best cause of action.

-If your knee pain or discomfort has been long term, then it’s likely you’ll benefit from the tips below.
+If your pain or discomfort has been long term, then it’s likely you’ll benefit from the tips below.
 Again, before attempting any form of self-treatment it’s always advised to seek the advice of a health professional.

 Top tip 1 – Stretching, (Two basic knee stretches)